Thunder of the East Marching Band: Rehearsal

-Practices are held three times per week (Mon/Wed/Fri 6:30pm-8:30pm) during the fall semester.
+Practices are held three times per week (Mon/Wed/Fri 6:30 pm – 8:30 pm) during the fall semester.
 Students in the band may also take MUS 130, an optional two-credit course.
 Rehearsals are held at Kunz Field, the former football stadium, UB Stadium or indoors at Baird hall, home of the university's music department.

 University affiliation

-Foemerly associated with Student Life, the Marching Band is now associated with UB Athletics, and together with the Pep Band, comprises the Athletic Bands.
+The Marching Band is now associated with Student Life, and together with the Pep Band, comprise the Athletic Bands.
 The band is not part of the Music Department at the university.
 However, all students in the band are given the option of taking MUS 130, a 2-credit course.

 Band camp

 Members of the Thunder of the East arrive one week prior to the start of UB's fall semester.
 Students are able to move into their assigned dorms prior to camp, allowing them to avoid the rush and chaos of university-wide move in day.
 During the week of Fun in the Sun, members are taught the marching style of the Thunder of the East, fitted for uniforms, and begin to learn that season's music and field show.
 Also during the time members of the drumline and Dazzlers Dance Team audition for their spots.